Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 4.1

-Memory Bandwidth: Memory bandwidth is the largest amount of data (counted in megabytes per second) that can be moved across the external memory interface in a second.
-It's worked out by multiplying the interface width by the speed of its memory.
-If the card has DDR type memory, the result should be multiplied by 2 once again.
-If it uses DDR5, multiply by 4 instead.
-The better the card's memory bandwidth, the faster the card will be in general.
+Memory Bandwidth: Memory bandwidth is the maximum amount of data (counted in MB per second) that can be transferred past the external memory interface within a second.
+The number is calculated by multiplying the interface width by its memory speed.
+If it uses DDR memory, it must be multiplied by 2 once again.
+If DDR5, multiply by ANOTHER 2x.
+The better the bandwidth is, the faster the card will be in general.
 It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
-This figure is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
-The higher this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in a second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed in one second.
+This number is worked out by multiplying the total texture units by the core clock speed of the chip.
+The higher the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied per second.

-Pixel Rate: Pixel rate is the maximum amount of pixels the video card can possibly record to its local memory in one second - measured in millions of pixels per second.
-The figure is calculated by multiplying the number of Raster Operations Pipelines by the the core speed of the card.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel fill rate also depends on quite a few other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the ability to get to the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card can possibly write to its local memory in one second - measured in millions of pixels per second.
+Pixel rate is calculated by multiplying the amount of Render Output Units by the the core speed of the card.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel output rate also depends on lots of other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.

 Display Prices